 Personal injury protection (PIP)

-This coverage pays your (or another covered driver's) reasonable and necessary medical expenses for treatment caused by an auto crash.
+This coverage is only available in certain states.
+It pays your (or another covered driver's) reasonable and necessary medical expenses for treatment caused by an auto crash.
 It may also pay for:

-- Replacement of services (e.g., child care if a parent is disabled)
+- Replacement of services (e.g., child care if a parent is disabled), and

 The coverage varies by state and specific policy.

-This coverage helps pay for loss or damage from a crash to a covered vehicle caused by:
+Collision coverage helps pay for loss or damage from a crash to a covered vehicle caused by the following and usually requires a deductible:

 This coverage helps pay for loss of or damage to an insured, covered vehicle that is not caused by a collision or vehicle rollover.
 Examples of this type of damage or loss include:

-This coverage pays for damages if you or another covered person injured in an auto crash caused by another driver who is considered to be underinsured as defined by the policy.
+This coverage pays for damages if you or another covered person is injured in an auto crash caused by another driver who is considered to be underinsured as defined by the policy.
 It varies by state and depends upon policy provisions.
+Underinsured motorist coverage is subject to a policy limits chosen by the insured.

 This coverage pays for rental expenses if your car is disabled due to a covered loss.
 Daily allowances or limits vary by state or policy provisions.